US Federal Reserve cuts interest rates for the first time since December

 - list 4 of 4China bans tech firms from Nvidia chip purchases: Report

-Before Wednesday, the Fed had last cut rates in December by 25 basis points, the third cut last year, taking its benchmark rate to 4.25 percent to 4.50 percent where it had held steady since.
+Before Wednesday, the Fed had last cut rates in December by 25 basis points, the third cut last year, taking its benchmark rate to between 4.25 percent and 4.50 percent, where it had held steady since.

 Federal Reserve Chairman Jerome Powell has emphasised that uncertainty in the economy has kept the Fed cautious, arguing that maintaining rates gave policymakers flexibility as conditions shifted.